hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Embedded Systems & Compilers/VLIW Inst Encoding.md

 ##### fixed-overhead encoding
 - used in first gen VLIW
-- prepending mask bits to tell how to map to a expanded full inst buffer
+- prepending mask bits to tell how to map to an expanded full inst buffer
 - also compute next PC
 - advantages:
 	- simple